GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: More Experimental Details

 \subsection{Hyperparameters}

-\textbf{Graph Executor and Interaction Budget.} All models interact with the same graph executor and function API (Section~\ref{subsec:LLM_w_Graph}).
-We set \texttt{max\_turns} $T = 10$.
+\textbf{Graph Executor and Interaction Budget.} All models interact with the same graph executor and function API.
+We set \texttt{max\_turns} = 10.
 Within each turn, the model may emit a batch of graph calls inside a \texttt{<graph>} block, which are executed deterministically.
+Table~\ref{tab:prompt_template} shows the full prompt template used for all rollouts.

-\textbf{Training and Inference Details.} For all Qwen-family backbones, we apply the same decoding configuration for both inference-time generation and rollout generation: we set temperature as $0.7$, top-$p$ as $0.8$, and top-$k$ as $20$.
-For RL training, we train for a total of $200$ steps using a global rollout buffer and mini-batch size of $128$ (micro-batch size $8$ per GPU).
-We use a constant KL penalty $\beta=0.001$ relative to the reference policy, a policy clip ratio of $0.2$, and a value clip range of $0.5$.
-The actor and critic learning rates are set to $10^{-6}$ and $10^{-5}$, respectively.
+\textbf{PPO Training.} We use the same decoding configuration for inference-time generation and PPO rollout generation: temperature $0.7$, top-$p$ $0.8$, and top-$k$ $20$.
+We perform PPO for $200$ steps with a global rollout buffer and minibatch size $128$ (microbatch size $8$ per GPU).
+The KL penalty coefficient is fixed to $\gamma=0.001$ relative to the reference policy.
+We use policy clip ratio $0.2$ and value clip range $0.5$.
+The actor and critic learning rates are $10^{-6}$ and $10^{-5}$, respectively.
+For the reward in Eq.~\ref{eq:reward}, we set $\lambda_{\text{struct}} = 0.2$ and $\lambda_{\text{final}} = 0.1$.

+\textbf{DPO Training.} We sample $M=8$ trajectories per \textsc{Academic} training question from the PPO checkpoint, using temperature $1.0$, top-$p$ $0.95$, and the same $T_{\max}=10$ interaction budget.
+We perform DPO with $\beta=0.1$, learning rate $2\times10^{-7}$, linear warmup over the first $5\%$ of steps, and linear decay.
+Training runs for $100$ optimization steps with global batch size $64$ ($8$ GPUs $\times$ per-device batch size $2$ $\times$ gradient accumulation $4$).
+We use AdamW in \texttt{bf16}, gradient checkpointing, and FSDP full-shard with parameter and optimizer offload.